LwTuna/WorkInProgress/Client/doku/README.md

 - Add Disconnect Handler to States
 - Add Login "Form"
 - Add UI-Manager to use
-- Enable Access to Mouse and Key Manager from States
+- Enable Connecting to Websocket?!
+Does not work atm
 - Add UI-Elements ( TextInput, Buttons etc.)